Open the way towards fulfilling your role, by connecting yourself to the souls of the people through your own perception about leadership.

 The master has connected to me through his own perceptions of art in which he believed, by planting in my heart that something unique and beautiful, that feeling of admiration and closeness to his ideas, his attitude towards his expectations, that special respect, honest, open, friendly for the well-done work, for the way he was using his talent.
 How do you connect to those around you?

-A leader who has learned the art of leadership feels the call to an ideal form of art.
+A leader who has learned the art of leadership feels the call to an ideal form of uplifting art, primarily associated with a particular way of seeing, creating and building a relationship between man and the support of art – to look, to understand and to create realities.
 He directs his spirit and all forces toward a new vision, towards a new perception of the world, of things, of life, expressing his openness to an original and creative thinking - which is the most valuable quality specific to a genuine artist - and consciously, with the admirable strength of spirit, he is dedicating with all his soul and mind to the work he performs, by putting permanent energy in order to be close to perfection.

 The leader, just like a painter, puts his art into practice, considering always his duty: to do what is right and good, in such a way that his “work” would be perfect.
 He connects to people's souls through his “work”, through his art that springs from within him and, which inspires respect and trust.